Writing a brief for the procurement of goods or services

 Proposals submitted will be assessed by NAME OF YOUR ORGANISATION against the following questions: (below are example questions that can be tweaked or adapted according the project’s needs and requirements.
 You should consider using criteria that you can judge competing bids against and are relevant to your specific tender.

-1. To what extent does the proposal demonstrate an understanding of the issues related to this brief?
+- To what extent does the proposal demonstrate an understanding of the issues (including social values) related to this brief?

 In this section you can also add information about how bidders should detail their quotes.
 You can specify that costs should include VAT and expenses and include a breakdown of each person who will be working on the project, what their day rate is and how many days each member of the team will be allocated to complete the work.